Watson helps Scotland level Pumas series on 50th Test

 Townsend's men then returned into Argentina territory and British and Irish Lions back-rower Watson enjoyed his half century of internationals with a try from a pick and go.

-Boffelli's club team-mate Kinghorn, standing in for the rested Finn Russell, missed the simple conversion as the scored stayed 8-6 at the break for the visitors.
+Boffelli's club team-mate Kinghorn, standing in for the rested Finn Russell, missed the simple conversion as the score stayed 8-6 at the break for the visitors.

 Gregor Townsend's tourists continued their territorial advantage almost immediately after the interval as centre Mark Bennett powered over after picking short hard line from a Ben White pass.